 And implementing the chosen SPM solution is as important as the selection process.

 Remember that a 1% error rate could mean thousands if not hundreds of thousands in losses per year.
-Making an investment to get it right from the start will more than pay for itself over the long run.
+Making an investment to get your sales compensation planning right from the start will more than pay for itself over the long run.
 It will also put less strain on your internal resources and drive adoption among the sales force.
 Companies should no longer settle for calculation and automation of incentive pay, but aim for optimization to drive forecasting and better financial management.

 For more information on selection and implementation expertise, contact us or view our financial system consulting services page: